Undergraduate Physics Labs

 Before each lab (beginning with experiment #1) a two-problem preparation test accompanies the study of the upcoming experiment.
 The access link to the problems is on the same web page line as the link to the experiment text.
 The aggregated equal pre-lab test credits amount to 15% of the final grade.
 Deadline for submitting the responses (server-enforced) is one hour before the lab start.

-There will be at least four quizzes during the semester over material of passed labs (at least three quizzes for the summer semesters).
+There will be at least four in-lab quizzes during the semester over material of passed labs (at least three quizzes for the summer semesters).
 The quizzes will count 15% of the final grade.
+These quizzes substitute for the Final Exam.

 Labs run in a tight rotation schedule, with very little room for change/adjustment of experimental setups.
 Consequently, the attendance policy is demanding.